Business Tips

 Formula 1: Share capital equals the issue price per share times the number of outstanding shares.

-Share capital consists of all funds raised by a company in exchange for shares of either common or preferred shares of stock.
+Share paid-in consists of all funds raised by a company in exchange for shares of either standard or preferred shares of stock.
 It does not include shares being sold in a secondary market after they’ve been issued.
 A company’s share capital is the money it raises from selling common or preferred stock.
 Authorized share capital is the maximum amount a company has been approved to raise in a public offering.
 A company may opt for a new offer of stock in order to increase the share capital on its balance sheet.

 Shares are mainly divided into